 Everybody loves to be praised, especially by leaders.
 But this is the very tool by which we can be deceived into following leaders blindly.
 One of Jesus' most important teachings about how discipleship works was about "blind discipleship."

-He also told them this parable: "Can a blind man lead a blind man?
+And He also spoke a parable to them: “A blind man cannot guide a blind man, can he?
 Will they not both fall into a pit?
-A student is not above his teacher, but everyone who is fully trained will be like his teacher.
+A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher.

-Luke 6:39-40 (NIV)
+Luke 6:39-40 (NASB)

 Discipleship is often taught in churches, but Jesus warns that a blind person would just lead another blind person astray.
 The only way to learn from another person is with your eyes wide open, and the first thing to pay attention to is whether their eyes are open too!
 You might be taught good things, but if your eyes are not open you will never know for sure.
 And you are being taught wrong or distorted things, you will only know it if your eyes are open.